ForkPoint/dwithease/README.md

 # Demandware with ease

+### This repository contains only the localization files for the extension.
+Any contributions to the translations are always welcome and gladly appreciated!

-## Use Salesforce Commerce Cloud B2C ( Demandware ) with ease!
+### Use Salesforce Commerce Cloud B2C ( Demandware ) with ease!

-## An extension which makes Salesforce Commerce Cloud B2C ( Demandware ) a happy place!
+### An extension which makes Salesforce Commerce Cloud B2C ( Demandware ) a happy place!

-## This plugin is intended for developer sandboxes and should be used with caution for staging and production sandboxes!
+### This plugin is intended for developer sandboxes and should be used with caution for staging and production sandboxes!

-# List of functionalities
+## List of functionalities
-## Options Page
+### Options Page
 #### Store your sandboxes
     You can store all of your sandbox instances, and use individual options for each of them.